 Stay: River Terrace Inn (Superior) or The Meritage Resort & Spa (Superior)

 Yosemite National Park

-Between November–March, you will spend the first night in Majestic Yosemite Hotel before heading to the beautiful Sequoia National Park for a real winter experience.
+Between November–March, you'll spend the first night in Majestic Yosemite Hotel before heading to the nearby Sequoia National Park for a real winter experience.
 Stay: Wuksachi Lodge (Superior)

 Stay: Evergreen Lodge (Superior) or Majestic Yosemite Hotel (Superior)